helenmurugan/true-words-quiz/README.md

 * The quiz consists of a numbered definition (the question), with a button grid showing a choice of four words (the answers).
 * The questions are shuffled at the start of each game so that each play is different.
 * The user will be asked ten questions to complete the quiz and then shown the final score.
-* There is a small True Words logo in the top left corner of the screen, which acts as a link back to the home page.

 ![Image of quiz area contained within a box](/documentation/quiz-container.jpg)

 ### Button Feedback
-* When the user hovers over a button with a mouse, the button will change from black-on-silver to silver-on-black, implemented in style.css.
+* When the user hovers over a button with a mouse, the button will change from silver-on-black to black-on-silver, implemented in style.css.
 * When the user clicks on a button, the background colour of the button will turn green if they selected the correct answer.
 * When the wrong answer is selected, the button will turn red and the correct answer button will turn green.
 * The colour-coded feedback is implemented by adding a class to the button with JavaScript and style using CSS.
 It allows the user to see instantly which answers are correct.